Arrokoth's Necklace: Heat Flow

 There is yet another characteristic time scale.
 As the insolation varies with the rotational and orbital cycles, Solar heating and thermal radiation cooling of the surface compete with conductive heat flow into or out of the interior as sinks or sources of energy.
 In a time $\Delta t$ the thermal diffusion wave penetrates a distance

-where $C_{p,s}$ is the heat capacity (per unit mass) of the solid and $\cal K$ the thermal conductivity, carrying an energy per unit area $C_{p,s} \rho \Delta T \Delta x$, while the surface absorbs and emits $\sim I_\odot \Delta t$.
-Comparing these energies defines the characteristic thermal relaxation time
+where $C_{p,s}$ is the heat capacity (per unit mass) of the solid, $\rho$ its density and $\cal K$ its thermal conductivity, carrying an energy per unit area $C_{p,s} \rho \Delta T \Delta x$, while the surface absorbs and emits $\sim I_\odot \Delta t$.
+Equating these energies defines the characteristic thermal relaxation time of the surface